 This page gives you information which will help you to prepare for your balance assessment at the Hearing Services Department.
 You will be seen by audiologists specialising in hearing and balance.
-The assessment will last up to 2 hours.
+The assessment will take up to 2 hours.

 What to expect at your balance assessment?